Stamp Collecting: The History and Evolution of the World's Greatest Hobby

 Perhaps the most popular approach in the 21st century is what's known as "thematic" or "topical" collecting.
 Instead of choosing "a country," you choose a "theme" or "topic" for your collection, like "butterflies on stamps" or "space exploration on stamps."
 Since most stamps with such designs have been issued since 1950, forming such collections can be relatively inexpensive, while still offering thousands of possible stamps.

 Access to stamps is easier than ever, in large part thanks to the Internet.
 Certainly, many collections are still started simply by collecting stamps from correspondence and office mail-- but thanks to web sites like eBay, collectors can now buy and sell stamps with the click of a mouse-- acquiring new items from every corner of the globe.
 On any given day, the three largest online auction sites that sell stamps-- eBay, BidStart and Belgium-based Delcampe-- have more than twenty million collectible stamps available to buy, with prices ranging from a few cents to tens of thousands of dollars!

-A Hobby for Everyone
+Stamp Collecting Is a Hobby for Everyone

 Stamp collecting today is truly a hobby for everyone.

 Once fairly male-dominated, the "new" stamp collector of 2012 and beyond is almost as likely to be female as male.
 Although the US lags a bit behind other parts of the world in this respect, many younger collectors are discovering philately-- along with "new ways" to collect.
 Modern technology is helping create stamps the like of which we'd never imagined, in days gone by: Swiss stamps that smell like chocolate; stamps with holograms; even "fold out" stamps like miniature pop-up books.